tijldeneut/dpapilab-ng/README.md

 Forked from https://github.com/dfirfpi/dpapilab
  with every single file edited and several additions

-Here I want to put some ongoing works that involve Windows DPAPI (Data Protection API).
+Here I want to put some ongoing work that involve Windows DPAPI (Data Protection API).
-It's a lab, so something could not work: please see "How to Use" and ask questions.
+It's a lab, so something may not work: please see "How to Use" and ask questions.

 ## How to install